Mauuron/humidity_tracker/documentation.md

         time.sleep(60) #time in seconds between reading, minimum 15
 ```

+I suggest you to not measure more than once every minute, because otherwise you´re creating lots of data and the temperature and humidity wont change that much in one minute that you are losing important data.

 ### 4. Run script when booting Raspberry Pi

 To automatically run your script when you´re booting your Raspberry Pi, run the following command: